Juan Carlos Ferreyra

-Juan Carlos Ferreyra (born 12 September 1983 in San Rafael) is an Argentine football striker currently playing for Rincón del Atuel.
+Juan Carlos Ferreyra (born 12 September 1983 in San Rafael) is an Argentine football striker currently playing for Club Social y Deportivo Rincón del Ariel.
 He is nicknamed el Tanque (the Tank) because of his height.

 Career

-He began his career in the lower leagues of Argentine football where he played for clubs such as Independiente Rivadavia Yupanqui and Almirante Brown.
+Ferreyra began his career in the lower leagues of Argentine football where he played for clubs such as Independiente Rivadavia Yupanqui and Almirante Brown.
 Because of his success he was transferred to Gimnasia de La Plata.
 He has also played for Deportivo Cali in Colombia and Deportivo Cuenca in Ecuador.

 The Newell's Old Boys forward will play on loan for O'Higgins, until the end of the season.

 Ferreyra will play in Club Olimpia from Paraguay in the second half of the 2010 season.
 He has already scored 2 goals in 2 friendly matches played in Chile (both were against Colo Colo).
 The "Tank's" official debut in Club Olimpia is giving hope to all those fans of Olimpia who has last won the Paraguayan Cup in the year 2000.
 He recently signed a contract with club Universitario for a 3-year deal.

 Ahora ya en Barcelona S.C.
 2012.

 In 2013, he was vice-champion at Libertadores with Olimpia (PAR).
 In 2014, he signed with Botafogo, from Brazil.